Day of the Vow: History

 Cilliers writes that those who objected were given the option to leave.
 At least two persons declined to participate in the vow.
 Scholars disagree about whether the accompanying English settlers and servants complied (Bailey 2003).
 This seems to confirm that the promise was binding only on those present at the actual battle.
 Mackenzie (1997) claims that Cilliers may be recalling what he said to men who met in his tent.

 Up to the 1970s, the received version of events was seldom questioned, but since then scholars have questioned almost every aspect.
 They debate whether a vow was even taken and, if so, what its wording was.
 Some argue that the vow occurred on the day of the battle, others point to 7 or 9 December.
 Whether Andries Pretorius or Sarel Cilliers led the assembly has been debated; and even whether there was an assembly.
 The location at which the vow was taken has also produced diverging opinions, with some rejecting the Ncome River site for (Bailey 2003).
-But despite some doubts, the Vow or Promise took place on the 9th Dec 1838 close to the Wasbank River as it states in Jan Bantjes's journal and certainly not at the site of The Battle of Blood River, 16th Dec 1838.
+But despite some doubts, the Vow or Promise took place on 9 December 1838 close to the Wasbank River as it states in Jan Bantjes's journal and certainly not at the site of The Battle of Blood River, 16 December 1838.